 Category 2 foods are still not very dense in calories, but more so than Category 1.

-These include starchier fruits and vegetables like bananas, grapes, mangos, rutabagas, carrots, sweetcorn, and peas, and lean proteins like fish and chicken.
+These include starchier fruits and vegetables like bananas, grapes, mangos, rutabagas, carrots, sweetcorn, peas, and lean proteins like fish and chicken.

 You can eat plenty of these, but they’re not unlimited, as the calories will start to add up.